Time for a National Public Transport Authority

 In August 2022, the New Zealand government, has announced the end of the current Public Transport Operating model (PTOM) and replacing it with a more flexible planning, funding and procurement model - Sustainable Public Transport Framework, giving regional councils more flexibility to plan regional public transport services within their region's and work with neighbouring regional councils for better public transport connectivity.

-With the announcement of the Sustainable Public Transport Framework, allows for a possible creation of a national public transport authority.
+With these announcements, allows for the creation of a national public transport development and funding authority.

 What is a National Public Transport Authority

-A National Public Transport Authority would be an independent, national public transport development and funding entity, taking over public transport policy, planning and funding functions, either as a separate division within or separate from Waka Kotahi/New Zealand Transport Agency, as a separate 'not for profit' entity under the Ministry of Transport.
+A National Public Transport Authority would be an independent, national public transport development and funding entity, taking over public transport policy, planning and funding functions, either as a separate division within or separate from New Zealand Transport Agency / Waka Kotahi, as a separate 'not for profit' entity under the Ministry of Transport.

 The aims of a National Public Transport Authority would be: